renovatebot/renovate/lib/manager/composer/readme.md

 *Does the package file distinguish between different "types" of dependencies? e.g. production dependencies, dev dependencies, etc?
 Or are they normally split into different files?*

 Composer files split dependencies into `requires` and `requires-dev`.

 ---

-*What type of package URLs/datasources are likely to be extracted? e.g. custom registry, github URLs, etc?*

-Usually packages are located on [Packagist](https://packagist.org) but can also be on [packagist-compatible hosts](https://getcomposer.org/doc/05-repositories.md#hosting-your-own).

----